lapho-dev/Handling-Multiple-Git-Account-on-MacOS/README.md

 *Replace _git-project/dev/_ with your actual directory for your git project.

-Repeat until you've covered all of your directory.
+Repeat until you've covered all of your git directory.

 ###### Your ~/.gitconfig file should look something like this:
 ```.gitconfig